Calibrated zero-norm regularized LS estimator for high-dimensional error-in-variables regression: Numerical experiments

-Throughout this section, all test examples are randomly generated with the triple $(p,s,n)$ consisting of the dimension $p$ of predicted variable, the number of nonzero entries $s$ of $\beta^*$, and the number of sample size $n$, where $s={\rm round}(0.5\sqrt{p})$.
-We generate the observation data $y$ from the model \eqref{observation} where $\beta_{S^*}^*$ is an i.i.d. standard normal random vector, and the entries of $\varepsilon$ are independent and identically distributed $\mathcal{N}(0,0.5^2)$.
+Throughout this section, all test examples are generated randomly with the triple $(p,s,n)$ consisting of the dimension $p$ of predicted variable, the number of nonzero entries of $\beta^*$, and the sample size $n$.
+Among others, $n=\lfloor\alpha s\ln(p)\rfloor$ with $\alpha=4+0.2(j\!-\!1)$ for $j=1,\ldots,11$.
+We obtain the observation $y$ from the model \eqref{observation} where the entries of $\varepsilon$ are i.i.d. $\mathcal{N}(0,\sigma^2)$, and the generating way of the true $\beta_{S^*}^*$ is specified in the sequel.
+The average relative RMSE (respectively, NC and NIC) is the average of the total RMSE (respectively, NC and NIC) for $100$ problems generated randomly.